digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Remocon/Remocon.md

 <!--TODO check out if this works with the RMC-600-->

 ## What you need
 - A Remocon RMC-555 Remote.
-This can be found primarily on [AliExpress](../../Credits.md#collected-information-primarily-product-listing-images)
+This can be found primarily on online marketplaces such as [AliExpress](../../Credits.md#collected-information-primarily-product-listing-images)

     ![RMC-555](./remocon-555-exterior.jpg)

     > Photo of a RMC-555 remote

 - A Remocon RMC-888 Programmer device.
-This can also be found primarily on [AliExpress](../../Credits.md#collected-information-primarily-product-listing-images)
+This can also be found primarily on online marketplaces such as [AliExpress](../../Credits.md#collected-information-primarily-product-listing-images)

     ![RMC-888](./remocon-888.jpg)

     > Photo of a RMC-888 programmer

-    > NOTE: photo shown has removable cable, however shown with cable plugged in due to fitment issues requiring disassembly to fit on arrival (low Quality Control)
+    > NOTE: photo shown has removable cable, however shown with cable plugged in due to cable fitment issues requiring disassembly to fit for demonstration (low Quality Control)

 - (optional) 12V (1A min.)
 DC Power Supply (5.5mm*2.5mm barrel connector)